presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

 * **By Sunday 9/18 at 11:59 pm:**

-  * Read chapter 2 of The Most Human Human and answer `RR3 <https://umich.instructure.com/courses/108426/assignments/139264>`_ .
+  * Read chapter 2 of The Most Human Human and answer `RR 3 <https://umich.instructure.com/courses/108426/assignments/139264>`_ .

 * **Before class Monday 9/19:**